 Since our founding we have built two headquarters at UT Dallas and the Dallas Museum of Art, convened research fellows to pursue projects ranging from Byzantine icons to the landscapes of Courbet, launched major international research partnerships with Nanjing University in China and the Museo e Real Bosco di Capodimonte in Naples, and collaborated with partner institutions to present symposia, exhibitions, and publications.
 In Fall 2018 we welcomed the inaugural class of our new Master’s Program in Art History.

 We continue to build our faculty and graduate program, and to develop our multiple and varied research initiatives.
-The next three years will be even more transformative: we will build a new arts complex, the Edith and Peter O’Donnell Jr. Athenaeum, to be built on the UT Dallas campus that will bring together the O’Donnell Institute, a major art history research library, and a University museum.
+The coming years will be even more transformative with a new arts complex, the Edith and Peter O’Donnell Jr. Athenaeum, to be built on the UT Dallas campus.

 We invite you to participate in our upcoming public events.